Baptized but Never Confirmed?

 We strive to remind our candidates that our faith is constantly growing and that no one is a perfect Catholic.
 Doubts, questions, and stumbling blocks are normal and natural for all of us at any point in our life.
 What is important is a love for God and a desire to move forward in our faith.

 If you have any questions, please email MacDougall Womack: firstname.lastname@example.org

 You should consider being confirmed because doing so brings you closer to God and His love for you.

 It also gives you the opportunity to approach God more intimately with your struggles and anxieties, including those regarding your faith!
 The sacraments are our visible signs of God's love for us, and confirmation delivers tremendous graces into your life through the Holy Spirit.
 Lastly, it gives you a more firm foundation in your relationship with the Catholic Church.

 Confirmation may also be a way for you to honor your family and their decision to have you baptized in the Catholic Church.
 Furthermore, you can choose a sibling, uncle, aunt, godparent, grandparent, teacher, or another significant friend to serve as your confirmation sponsor.

 How can parents get involved and help?

 St. Aloysius needs parents to help us during our journey to confirmation!
 The biggest need is for parents (and other interested adults) to serve as confirmation small group leaders.
 All of our confirmation candidates meet in small groups of six to eight teens, which gives them the perfect venue to learn and express their own thoughts regarding the Catholic faith and confirmation.
-Parents open their homes to their small group for four, two-hour home sessions.

 We have received wonderful feedback; every year the candidates are clamoring for more time with their small group at the end of the process!
 Please email MacDougall Womack if you are interested in helping!